sketchplugins/plugin-directory/README.md

 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
 - [Sketch Repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
-- [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Unproportional, unconstrained resize at your fingertips.
+- [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
 - [Sketch Review](https://github.com/marcelinollano/sketch-review), by Marcelino Llano: Review designs using Emoji.
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Sketch Runner](http://sketchrunner.com), by Sketch Runner: Speed up your Sketch workflow